Pain Management for Dogs and Cats in Madison, AL and Surrounding Areas

 Pre-emptive Pet Pain Management

 When we know a procedure that we are doing has the potential to cause pain in a dog or cat, we establish a protocol to prevent that pain from occurring.
-For example, in surgeries, depending on the nature of the procedure, we may need to administer pain medication prior to, during, and immediately following surgery.
+For example, in surgical procedures, depending on the nature of the procedure, we may need to administer pain medication prior to, during, and immediately following surgery.
 Staying ahead of the pain will keep pets from becoming additionally stressed and will allow them to focus energy on healing and recovery.

-Our veterinarians and staff are trained at recognizing signs of a pet’s discomfort or fear, and we work to ease apprehension and always treat your pet with the gentleness and respect we desire for our own pets.
+Our veterinarians and staff are trained at recognizing signs of a pet’s discomfort or fear, and we work to ease apprehension, and always treat your pet with the gentleness and respect we desire for our own pets.

 Chronic Pet Pain Management